tnordloh/quick-flatten-code-example/README.md

 implementation using tail-call recursion.
 I'm trading code clarity for a performance hit.
 If this method were to see a very very large array, it would buckle under the weight far sooner than a similarly constructed Elixir implementation.
-The skipped test actually showed me this failure, when I tried for a 10,000-deep nested array.
-So, for the sake of completeness, here's a very rough non-recursive solution.
+In the tests, the final, test, which is set to be skipped, can demonstrate this failure for an array that is for an array that is nested 10000 times.
+So, for the sake of completeness, there's a very rough non-recursive solution, which passes all of the current tests.
 Obviously, this is a trade-off.
 It's a lot tougher to read, and generally a little uglier.
-But it can handle much deeper
+But it can handle much deeper nesting.
-nesting:

 ```ruby
 def flatten(list)